jdiamond/MQTT.ts/README.md

 ## Deno

 The "raw" TypeScript files are import'able by Deno.
-The package.json file and the Node.js dependencies are only used to make the Node.js and browser builds.

 Look in [examples/deno](examples/deno) to see examples of using the client.